A topic from the subject of Theoretical Chemistry in Chemistry.

 • Reaction Rate: The speed at which a reaction takes place.

-• Equilibrium: The state in which the forward and reverse reactions of a reaction are occurring at the same rate, resulting in no net change in the concentrations of reactants and products.
+• Equilibrium: The state in which the forward and reverse reactions of a reversible reaction are occurring at the same rate, resulting in no net change in the concentrations of reactants and products.

 Catalysis

 Catalysis is a process that increases the rate of a chemical reaction by providing an alternative pathway that requires a lower activation energy.
 Catalysts are substances that participate in a reaction but are not consumed or permanently altered during the process.
+They do this by lowering the activation energy, thus increasing the reaction rate.

 Equipment and Techniques